Colonial León cathedral with white baroque facade and volcanic peaks visible in the distance across Nicaragua's Pacific lowlands

 Q: What is volcano boarding at Cerro Negro?

 A: Cerro Negro is Central America's youngest and most active volcano.
 Volcano boarding involves hiking up the black cinder cone (about 45 minutes) then sliding down the steep volcanic gravel slopes on a wooden board, reaching speeds up to 50 mph.
 It's thrilling, dusty, and utterly unique to Nicaragua.
 Tours provide protective suits, goggles, gloves, and boards.
 Requires moderate fitness for the hike up.
+Cost ranges from $30 to $90 depending on whether you book independent or through the ship.

 Q: What makes León's cathedral UNESCO-worthy?